os-geoinformatics/foss4g2019/README.md

 A compilation of all presentations/slides of various talks from FOSS4G 2019 Bucharest shared via twitter.
 If you know link to any slides/presentation form FOSS4g 2019, please free to contribute missing slides either as a pull request or by shouting out on twitter [@programmerpunk](https://www.twitter.com/@programmerpunk)

+:pencil2: This page is currently in update mode.
+Please check back for future updating of this list.
+If you found any link is broken or need updation, please inform us.

 ## Workshops - Tutorials
 - [OSGeoLive Workshops](https://trac.osgeo.org/osgeolive/wiki/Live_GIS_Workshop_Install) by [Astrid Emde](https://www.twitter.com/astroidex)